 10. Hours of Accessibility

 You can usually access your Bank accounts through Online Banking seven (7) days a week, 24 hours a day.
 However, at certain times, some or all of the Services may not be available due to system maintenance or reasons beyond the Bank’s control.
 The Bank specifically does not warrant that Online Banking will be available at all times.
-During these times when services are not available, you may use Telephone Banking, a Bank ATM, the motor bank or the main bank to conduct your transactions (assuming you have applied for and been accepted to utilize such telephone and ATM services).
+During these times when services are not available, you may use Telephone Banking, a Bank ATM, the Downtown Drive-Up or the main bank to conduct your transactions (assuming you have applied for and been accepted to utilize such telephone and ATM services).
 A transfer, other than a wire transfer, initiated through Online Banking before 2:00 p.m.
 (Central Time) on a business day is posted to your account on the same day.
 All transfers completed after 2:00 p.m.
 (Central Time) on a business day or any time on a Saturday, Sunday or Banking Holiday will be posted on the next business day.

 11. Fees and Charges